broadinstitute/warp/pipelines/skylab/smartseq2_multisample/MultiSampleSmartSeq2.changelog.md

 * Added Gene as row attribute of the loom file
 * Added CellID as column attributes of the loom file
-* Updated the docker in LoomUtils.wdl task to 0.0.5
+* Updated the docker in LoomUtils.wdl task to 0.0.5.
+Updated create_loom_ss2.py in the docker.

 # 2.1.5